oracle/truffleruby/doc/contributor/cexts.md

 $ export SULONG_HOME=.../sulong
 ```

 You need LLVM installed.
-Version 3.3 seems to work best (3.2, which is the
+Version 3.8 seems to work best.
+We need the `opt`
-compatibility we've set, isn't available easily on macOS).
-You can set
+command, so you can't just use what is installed by Xcode if you are on macOS,
-`JT_CLANG` and `JT_OPT` to those binaries if you need to use a non-system
+and you'll need to install LLVM via something like Homebrew.
+Set `JT_CLANG` and
-version.
+`JT_OPT` to your LLVM binaries.

 You can now build the C extension support.
 Building the OpenSSL C extension is
 incomplete, so most people probably want to disable that.